leeugmr/leeugmr/README.md

 - 🌱 I’m currently learning **html, css, python and javascript**

-- 👨‍💻 All of my projects are available at [in my github](in my github)
+- 👨‍💻 All of my projects are available at my github

 - 📫 How to reach me **leomour@outlook.com**